kanhaiya-v/lyfe-vite-template/README.md

   - kebab-case for files
   - PascalCase for components
 - Use shadcn/ui components as building blocks
-- Use `pnpm lyfe add <component/template-name>` for additional components or template built as shareable.
+- Use `pnpm lyfe-cli add <component/template-name>` for additional components or template built as shareable.

 ### State Management (Zustand)
 - Lightweight, scalable state management per feature